Gino Conforti

 Gino Conforti (born January 30, 1932) is an American film, television, and theatre actor.
-He is perhaps best known for his recurring role as kitchen helper/chef Felipe Gomez in the American television sitcom Three's Company.
+He is best known for his recurring role as kitchen helper/chef Felipe Gomez in the American television sitcom Three's Company.

 Early life

 Conforti was born in Chicago and is of Italian descent.

-Career

-In 1962, Conforti appeared in the Broadway play A Family Affair.
+In 1962, appeared in the Broadway play A Family Affair.
 His other theater credits include She Loves Me and Never Live Over a Pretzel Factory.
-In 1963, Conforti played the Fiddler in the Broadway play Fiddler on the Roof, leaving to join the cast of Poor Bitos, His final theatre credit was in the Broadway play Man of La Mancha, playing the role of the Barber.
-He began appearing on screen in 1968, when he appeared in the film How Sweet It Is!
+In 1963, he played the Fiddler in the Broadway play Fiddler on the Roof, leaving to join the cast of Poor Bitos, His final theatre credit was in the Broadway play Man of La Mancha, playing the role of the barber.
+He began his screen career in 1968, when he appeared in the film How Sweet It Is!

 Conforti guest-starred in numerous television programs including Get Smart; The Mary Tyler Moore Show; The Mod Squad; The Waltons; Mama's Family; The Flying Nun; Happy Days; Quincy, M.E.; The Partridge Family; Columbo; Here's Lucy; The Hardy Boys/Nancy Drew Mysteries; The Fall Guy; The Jeffersons; Simon & Simon; Family Matters; Night Court; and It Takes a Thief.
 He appeared in soap operas such as Mary Hartman, Mary Hartman, General Hospital, Santa Barbara and Days of Our Lives, and five episodes of the television sitcom That Girl.
-He also played the role of Felipe Gomez in Three's Company.
+He played the recurring role of kitchen helper/chef Felipe Gomez in Three's Company.
 Conforti has also appeared in many television commercials.
 He also used a French accent for providing the voice of Jacquimo the swallow in the Don Bluth film Thumbelina.